yale-mgt-858-spring-2025/.github/profile/README.md

 MGT858 introduces students to the database systems used in modern technology companies.
-You will emerge from this course an SQL ninja, well-prepared for tech sector roles including data scientist, product manager, and technical product manager.
+You will emerge from this course a skilled SQL sculptor, well-prepared for tech sector roles including data scientist, product manager, and technical product manager.
 The first half of the course covers relational databases (after a brief discussion of content-addressable storage) and the latter half covers other kinds